Russell-S-Harper/EXPLORE/README.md

 - escape: pause, press again to resume
 - CTRL-Q: quit, then displays a histogram<sup>†</sup> of how long it took to render all the frames

-To build the DOSBox demo, you'll probably need Turbo C++.
+To build the original demo, you'll probably need Turbo C++.
 I distilled some original batch scripts into a sequence that might work as `«explore-repo»/dosbox/src/build.bat`, but no guarantees.
 It's not huge on my list of priorities!

 † The histogram is in units of 13.7 ms (1/72.82 Hz), so to get 5 frames/s (or 0.20 s/frame), you'll want the peak at 15 units or less.